c2997108/lastwasm/doc/last-train.rst

 --gapsym
        Force the insertion costs to equal the deletion costs.
 --pid=PID
-       Ignore alignments with > PID% identity (matches / [matches + mismatches]).
+       Ignore similar segments with > PID% identity (matches / [matches + mismatches]).
 This aims to optimize the parameters for low-similarity alignments (similarly to the BLOSUM matrices).
 --postmask=NUMBER
        By default, last-train ignores alignments of mostly-lowercase sequence (by using `last-postmask <doc/last-postmask.rst>`_).